lhmouse/mcfgthread/README.md

-# The MCF gthread library
+# The MCF Gthread Library

 |CI            |Category                   |Host OS         |Build Status     |Remarks          |
 |:-------------|:--------------------------|:---------------|:----------------|:----------------|
 |[**AppVeyor**](https://ci.appveyor.com/project/lhmouse/mcfgthread) |:1st_place_medal:Primary |Windows (MSYS2) |[![Build Status](https://ci.appveyor.com/api/projects/status/github/lhmouse/mcfgthread?branch=master&svg=true)](https://ci.appveyor.com/project/lhmouse/mcfgthread) ||

-MCF gthread is a gthread implementation for Windows 7 and above that meets the requirements of gthread interfaces, playing a role as a replacement for the (currently working but smelly and inefficient) gthr-win32 implementation when porting GCC.
+MCF Gthread is a gthread implementation for Windows 7 and above that meets the requirements of gthread interfaces, playing a role as a replacement for the (currently working but smelly and inefficient) gthr-win32 implementation when porting GCC.

 I decide to recreate everything from scratch.
 Apologies for the trouble.